isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 ```

 Rather underwhelming once you see it, isn't it?
 After we pattern match on
-`refl`, we learn that `x` and `y` are the same thing, so our goal becomes `x ≡
+`ctor:refl`, we learn that `x` and `y` are the same thing, so our goal becomes `x ≡
-x`, which we can solve with `refl`.
+x`, which we can solve with `ctor:refl`.
 And from there, Agda is happy to rewrite the
 left side as `y`, since it knows that's just a different name for `x` anyway.

-What's with the name `sym` anyway?
+What's with the name `def:sym` anyway?
 It's short for *symmetry,* which is the idea
 that a relation doesn't distinguish between its left and right arguments.
 We
-shorten it to `sym` as always because of the sheer ubiquity with which this
+shorten it to `def:sym` as always because of the sheer ubiquity with which this
 proof combinator gets used.

-With `sym`, we now have a satisfying, general-purpose tool for implementing
+With `def:sym`, we now have a satisfying, general-purpose tool for implementing
 `*-identityˡ′`:

 ```agda